0xyanc/illuviscan/README.md

 Illuviscan is an analytical website for Illuvium staking.

-This project's goal is for me to learn using technologies like Typescript and The Graph.
+This project's goal is for me to learn technologies like Typescript.